nus-cs2113-AY2324S2/ip/README.md

-# User guide of chatbot Noob
+# User guide of chatbot noobconversation.Noob

-Hi, this chatbot is still a Noob.
+Hi, this chatbot is still a noobconversation.Noob.
 ***Need upgrade.......***
 He has following features: